EmbarkStudios/kajiya/README.md

 Please note that while DLSS works well for AAA-style content, it currently struggles with flat colors and smooth gradients.
 The built-in `kajiya` TAA and its temporal upsampling tends to look better there.

+# Working on Rust shaders

+After writing your shader and setting things up, run the shader builder from assets/rust-shaders/builder.

 ## Acknowledgments

 This project is made possible by the awesome open source Rust community, and benefits from too many crates to mention here.
 Special thanks go to: